DNA Test For Immigration Purposes

 Please note: All international DNA specimen collection appointments are handled specifically by an Embassy or Consulate official and not by the lab.
 Therefore the Embassy will contact your family directly with instructions regarding the beneficiary’s appointment details.

-DNA specimen collections performed abroad will be handled and supervised by the U.S. embassy or consulate for U.S. passport, immigrant visa or consular report of birth abroad (CRBA) cases.
-Our partner lab will ship the DNA kit to the U.S. embassy or consulate after the petitioner’s DNA sample has been collected.
+DNA specimen collections performed abroad will be handled and supervised by the U.S. embassy or consulate for U.S. passport, immigrant visa or Consular Report Of Birth Abroad (CRBA) cases.
+Our partner lab will ship the DNA kit to the U.S. embassy or consulate after the petitioner’s DNA sample has been collected in the U.S.

-Please note, Petitioners nor beneficiaries cannot directly receive test kits.
+Please note neither petitioners nor beneficiaries cannot directly receive test kits.
+All DNA specimens are collected via buccal swabs.

-How much does an DNA testing cost for immigration?
+How much does DNA testing cost for immigration?

 The cost of an immigration DNA test can vary depending on the type of test.
 Pricing starts $495.00 and up.